 - A sharp turn of the head towards the brush

 - Rapid self-grooming

 There are a lot of different tools on the market!
 There are a variety of combs, slicker brushes, bristle brushes, de-shedding tools, and even rubber mitts.
 Which fur care utensils you decide to use all depends on your cat’s comfort.
 Your long-haired cat may enjoy the slicker brush, or they may like the rubber mitt instead.
 Listen to your cat and try other tools if needed.

 When Should I Groom My Long Haired Cat?

 For the best fur care, you should brush your long-haired cat at least once a day.
 As with all aspects of grooming, tailor it to your cat’s preferences.
 If they object to once a day, maybe try every other day.
 Additionally, make sure you wait until your cat is relaxed and happy to begin grooming.
 Remember, you do not want it to be a negative experience.
 If your cat is not in the mood, do not push it.
 Try again later!

 How Do I Groom My Long Haired Cat Effectively?

-Once your cat is used to you grooming them, start with a wide-toothed comb if possible, but whatever brush your cat prefers is fine, and begin brushing head to tail.
+Once your cat is used to grooming them, start with a wide-toothed comb if possible, but whatever brush your cat prefers is fine, and begin brushing head to tail.
 Make sure you keep an eye out for any signs of fleas as you go.
-Be very gentle in potential problem zones like the armpits and between the hind legs since the skin there is thin and sensitive.
+Be very gentle in potential problem zones like the armpits and between the hind legs since the skin is thin and sensitive.
 When you come across mats and knots in the fur, try to untangle them as best you can with your fingers first.
 Be patient and gentle.
 Only use scissors to cut it out as a last resort.
 Use the scissors carefully when cutting mats out; it can be hard to see the line between the end of their fur and the beginning of their skin.

 Do What Works for Your Cat